Framework for Qualifying AI Systems in Industrial Quality Inspection (AIQualify)

 Funding Agencies

-The IGF project 22929 BG of the Federation of Quality Research and Science (FQS), was funded by the Federal Ministry for Economic Affairs and Climate Action through the German Federation of Industrial Research Associations (AiF) under the Industrial Collective Research (IGF) programme on the basis of a decision by the German Bundestag.
+The IGF project 22929 BG of the Federation of Quality Research and Science (FQS), was funded by the Federal Ministry for Economic Affairs and Climate Action under the Industrial Collective Research (IGF) programme on the basis of a decision by the German Bundestag.